Ray Teret

+Raymond Teret (24 October 1941 – 5 May 2021) was an English radio disc jockey and convicted sex offender.

+Teret was closely associated with fellow DJ Jimmy Savile in the early 1960s, sharing a flat with him and working as Savile's support DJ, assistant and chauffeur.
+He joined Radio Caroline North in the mid-1960s.
+He later worked in a series of DJ- and media-related work, mainly on Piccadilly Radio in Manchester and Signal Radio in Stoke-on-Trent.

-Raymond Teret (24 October 1941 – 5 May 2021) was an English radio disc jockey who started his career in the 1960s.
-In December 2014 he was convicted of rape and indecent assault, and was sentenced to 25 years in prison.
-He died in prison in May 2021 at the age of 79, having served just over six years behind bars.
+In December 2014, two years after Savile was posthumously exposed as a paedophile, Teret was convicted of rape and indecent assault, after having been already convicted of a similar count in 1999, and was sentenced to 25 years in prison.
+He died in prison in 2021, having served just over six years of his sentence.

-Early life and career
+Early life

+Teret was born in Salisbury, Wiltshire.
+He grew up in Wythenshawe, attending Burnage Grammar School, gaining six O-levels.

+Career

-Teret was born in Salisbury, Wiltshire, and began work as a warehouse clerk, apprentice heating engineer and waiter at the Ritz Ballroom in Manchester.
+He began work as a warehouse clerk, apprentice heating engineer and waiter at the Ritz Ballroom in Manchester.
 In the early 1960s, Teret met Jimmy Savile after winning the Savile-run singing contest at the Palace Theatre in Manchester.
 The two men later shared a flat on Great Clowes Street in Broughton, Salford, with Teret becoming Savile's support DJ, assistant and chauffeur.

-Teret joined Radio Caroline North in the mid-1960s, where he became known as "Ugli" Ray Teret.
+Teret joined Radio Caroline North in the mid-1960s, where he became known as "Ugly" Ray Teret.
 His theme music was "Jungle Fever" by the Tornados, and he also used "The Ugly Bug Ball" by Burl Ives.
 After leaving Radio Caroline North in 1966, two years before it closed down, Teret worked in a series of DJ- and media-related work, mainly on Piccadilly Radio in Manchester and Signal Radio in Stoke-on-Trent.